Agraael/Lancer-vtt-NPC-import/README.md

 - **NPC import** from Comp/Con cloud or JSON files, with tier scaling and update-in-place.
 - **Pilot import patch**: makes the built-in Lancer pilot import also bring in reserves and organizations (the system drops those by default).
-- **Pilot share code patch**: the 12-character codes that the new Comp/Con hands out work in the pilot sheet again.
+- **Pilot share code patch**: the codes that the new Comp/Con hands out work in the pilot sheet again.
 - **Pilot cloud sync patch**: the pilot dropdown in the Lancer system pulls from the new Comp/Con.
 - **V3 LCP import**: open the Compendium Manager, pick a v3 `.lcp` file, and an **Import v3 LCP** button appears in place of the native one.
-Click it and the content is translated and imported in one step — no file conversion or re-upload.
+Click it and the content is translated and imported in one step.

 The three pilot-side patches run automatically as long as the V3 setting is on (it is, by default).